Tiled Matrix Multiplication

 b_shared = tb[dtype]().row_major[TPB, TPB]().shared().alloc()

-var acc: out.element_type = 0
+var acc: output.element_type = 0

 # Iterate over tiles to compute matrix product